TechHutTV/homelab/homeassistant/zigbee/README.md

   network_key: GENERATE
   channel: 20
 ```
-Be sure to change you username and password or mqtt and the device id under port.
+Be sure to change your username and password for mqtt and the device id under port.
 Once the configuration is saved run the service using npm so we can see if there are any errors.
 ```bash
 cd /opt/zigbee2mqtt && npm start
 ```